Canonically consistent quantum master equation for proton-transfer reactions: Summary and Conclusions

-In addition, we investigated the dynamics of a Gaussian wavepacket as initial state with kinetic energy equal to the barrier height, allowing us to apply the presented methods in a more complicated scenario, including coherent oscillations.
-The mean-force Gibbs state then becomes important for the equilibrium position.
+In addition, we investigated the dynamics of a Gaussian wavepacket as initial state with kinetic energy equal to the barrier height, allowing us to apply the presented methods in a more complicated scenario, including coherent oscillations.}

-The present study establishes the CCQME as a reliable and efficient tool for describing proton-transfer dynamics in multi-level molecular systems in the weak-coupling regime.
-By providing a benchmark against HEOM for a chemically relevant system, our study bridges the gap between developments of thermodynamically consistent master equations and their application in molecular quantum dynamics.
+The present study establishes the secularized CCQME as a reliable and efficient tool for describing proton-transfer dynamics in multi-level molecular systems in the weak-coupling regime, while the non-secular coherence sector requires further higher order corrections for quantitatively reliable predictions.
+By providing a secularized population and steady-state benchmark against HEOM for a chemically relevant system, our study bridges the gap between developments of thermodynamically consistent master equations and their application in molecular quantum dynamics.
 The present framework paves the way for future investigations of solvent-controlled and cavity-modified proton-transfer reactions, where accurate steady-state properties and transient dynamics are essential.